Squash (sport): History

 Squash has its origins in the older game of rackets, which was played in London's prisons in the 19th century.
 Later, around 1830, boys at Harrow School noticed that a punctured ball, which "squashed" on impact with the wall, offered more variety to the game.
 The game spread to other schools.
-The first courts built at Harrow were dangerous because they were near water pipes, buttresses, chimneys, and ledges.
+The first courts built at Harrow were dangerous because they were near water pipes, buttresses, and ledges.
 Natural rubber was the preferred material for the ball.
 Students modified their rackets to have a smaller reach and improve their ability to play in these cramped conditions.
 In 1864, the school built four outside courts.

 In the 20th century, the game increased in popularity with various schools, clubs and private individuals building squash courts, but with no set dimensions.
 The first squash court in North America was built at St. Paul's School in Concord, New Hampshire, in 1884.
 In 1904 in Philadelphia, Pennsylvania, the earliest national association of squash in the world, the United States Squash Racquets Association, now known as U.S. Squash, was formed.
 In April 1907, the Tennis, Rackets & Fives Association of Queens, New York, which regulated those three sports (fives being a similar sport using hands instead of a racket), established a subcommittee to set standards for squash.
 In 1912, the association published rules for squash, combining aspects of these three sports.

 In 1912, the RMS Titanic featured a squash court in first class, available for 8 pence (£7.75 as of 2025 terms).
 The 1st-Class Squash Court was situated on G-Deck.
 The Spectators Viewing Gallery was one level higher, on F-Deck.
 Passengers could use the court for one hour unless others were waiting.